iionly/Elgg_1.8_elggchat/README.txt

 Changelog (iionly)

+1.8.1
+- Fix for chat toolbar and chat sessions to correctly work for users with no friends (thanks to Brett for reporting).

 1.8.0
 - Initial release: updated, cleaned-up, bugfixed and slightly improved version of Elggchat to work on Elgg 1.8.